StRobertCHSCS/final-project-1/README.md

 ### Gameplay Instructions
 #### Normal Pong
 Player 1 will use the keys "W" and 'S" to make the paddle move up and down.
 Player 1 will control the paddle on the left side.
 Player 2 will use the arrow keys the "↑" and "↓" to make the paddle move up and down.
 Player 2 will control the paddle on the right side.
+For the ball to appear you have to click on the mouse for the ball to appear.
 #### Action Pong
 The controls are the same as in normal pong, but there are different modes that affect the game
 ###### RING OF FIRE!!!